 Kim, or Kimmee, as she was known to friends, died of a ruptured brain aneurysm three days after the Christmas of 2008.
 A new homeowner, she was found in her house.

 Friends and family organized a memorial walk last year but not before a lot of tears and much debate.
 "Clearly, Kim would not have wanted it about her," said Dave McCausland, her uncle.
-"Then we made the connection with the Brain Aneurysm Foundation and felt better."
+"Then we formed the Maine Brain Aneurysm Awareness Committee and knew she'd be okay with that."

 Brain aneurysms are the lightning bolts that seemingly come from out of the blue.
 There are warning signs if you know how to look.
 "A sudden, severe headache," said McCausland.
 "The worst headache of your life, worse than a migraine, dizziness, numbness.
 It's similar to a stroke."

 Forty percent of those who suffer a brain aneurysm die in a few minutes, said McCausland, who researched the data.
 Half of those who survive have long-term disabilities.
 Peter Gammons, New England's favorite baseball journalist, suffered a rupture of a brain aneurysm in 2006 and has returned.

 That same year, Heidi Sipe, then McCausland's girlfriend and now his wife, woke him in the middle of the night at their home in Mount Vernon.
 She had a terrible headache.
 Her arms were numb.

 Kim met them at the emergency room at the hospital in Portland where Heidi's condition was quickly recognized.
 While Dave held Heidi's hand, Kim found a computer and researched brain aneurysms.
 She returned to her uncle and drew him a diagram and described the seriousness.